Experience interdisciplinary learning

 Congratulations on your offer to study Liberal Arts!

 A degree in Liberal Arts will give you unrivalled scope to engage with the issues that matter to you in the real world, exploring topics such as AI, climate change, mental health and wellbeing, and diversity and inclusivity.

-Gain exclusive access to the special collections of the John Rylands Library.
+Gain exclusive access to the Special Collections of the John Rylands Research Institute and Library.

 Develop your research and discussion skills by tailoring your degree to suit your interests.

 Combine bespoke Liberal Arts modules with optional courses from across the School of Arts, Languages and Cultures, as well as from the School of Social Sciences.
 You'll also have the opportunity to take modules from the University College for Interdisciplinary Learning (UCIL).

 A welcoming environment

 Liberal Arts at Manchester is part of an active community that welcomes students from all over the world.

 You’ll make friends through course and society activities, and get support in your studies from older students through our peer-assisted student support scheme.